joxz/PSEXOS/README.md

 * Add SSL support
 * Add Proxy support
 * Store cookie for repeated use of Invoke-EXOScommand
-* Multiple inputs and pipeline support for Invoke-EXOScommand
 * Make PSEXOS compatible for PowerShell5 and PowerShellGet (upload to PSGallery)

 ## Notes